John F. Mariani: Career

+Controversy and bias

+Mariani informs restaurants beforehand of his visits.
+He accepts (and sometimes requests) free meals from restaurants, in addition to other requests.
+This led to destain from industry professionals, including Dave Beran, Homaro Cantu, and Michael Ruhlman, and accusations of bias in his writing.

 Awards

 Over his career, Mariani has been nominated for and received journalism, food and cultural awards including the James Beard Journalism Award (nominated in 1985, 1998 and 1999).
 He was named as Cook's Magazine and Restaurant Business Magazine Who's Who of the Year in 1985.
 In 2003, he was awarded the Philadelphia Toque Award “for exceptional achievements in culinary writing and accomplishments”.